GhostCat12/multinational-retail-data-centralisation/README.md

 Contains code to run different methods from different classes within different files in one location

 #### 2. data_cleaning.py
-Contains 'DataCleaning' class holding the following methods to clean the data:
+Contains the 'DataCleaning' class holding the following methods to clean the data:
 - clean_user_data()
 - clean_card_data()
 - clean_store_data()